dorneanu/roam/content/books/stolen_focus.md

 #### 231 {#231}

-> something the writer Neale Donald Walsch wrote – ‘life begins at the edge of
+> something the writer Neale Donald Walsch wrote – ‘\*life begins at the edge of
-> your comfort zone’.
+> your comfort zone\*’.

 #### 238 {#238}